termie/lp2gh/docs/moving_issues.rst

 description that shows some additional history of the issue and a link to the original Launchpad bug or blueprint.

+They will all be imported as GitHub issues and tagged appropriately.

 Exporting Your Bugs
 -------------------